Mecoptera: Diversity

 Mecopterans vary in length from 2 to 35 mm.
 There are about six hundred extant species known, divided into thirty-four genera in nine families.
-The majority of the species are contained in the Panorpidae and Bittacidae families.
+The majority of the species are contained in the families Panorpidae and Bittacidae.
 Besides this there are about four hundred known fossil species in about eighty-seven genera, which are more diverse than the living members of the order.
 The group is sometimes called the scorpionflies, from the turned-up "tail" of the male's genitalia in the Panorpidae.

 Distribution of mecopterans is worldwide; the greatest diversity at the species level is in the Afrotropic and Palearctic realms, but there is greater diversity at the generic and family level in the Neotropic, Nearctic and Australasian realms.
 They are absent from Madagascar and many islands and island groups; this may demonstrate that their dispersal ability is low, with Trinidad, Taiwan and Japan, where they are found, having had recent land bridges to the nearest continental land masses.